Azure-Samples/iot-edge-watchdog/README.md

 - Visual Studio
     > **Note**: Extensions can be installed either via links to the Visual Studio Marketplace below or by searching for the extension by name from the Extensions menu in Visual Studio.
-    - Install [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) first and then add the following extensions:
+    - Install [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022) first and then add the following extensions:
     - [Azure IoT Edge Tools](https://marketplace.visualstudio.com/items?itemName=vsc-iot.vs16iotedgetools) - provides Azure IoT Edge development tooling for Visual Studio
-    - [Azure Function](https://marketplace.visualstudio.com/items?itemName=VisualStudioWebandAzureTools.AzureFunctionsandWebJobsTools) - skip if using Visual Studio 2019

 5. Azure IoT EdgeHub Dev Tool